Lab 8: Functions and Lexical Scope

 4 Frames and Lexical Scope with Blocks

-Last week's lab had a single global Frame
+Last week's lab had a single global Frame object for the

 single global scope.
 Now we will implement lexical scoping with (nested)